 If your income is reported on a fiscal year basis, your due dates are the 15th day of the 4th, 6th and 9th months of your fiscal year, and the first month of the following fiscal year.
-For more information on how to complete Form NC-40 when paying your estimated income tax on a fiscal year basis, please refer to the instructions on Completing the Estimated Income Tax Form (NC-40) on this page.
+For more information on how to complete Form NC-40 when paying your estimated income tax on a fiscal year basis, please refer to the Steps for Preparing and Submitting the NC-40 and Payment on this page.